samueleffiongjacob/PYTHON/README.md

 pip install --upgrade autopep8
 ```

-autopep8 --in-place filename // it checks whe pycodestyle did not see
+autopep8 --in-place filename // it checks when pycodestyle did not see